Real Estate in Panama

 When we asked expats what advice they would give a foreigner before buying a property in Panama, they said:

 "It is important to hire an experienced and licensed real estate attorney to help guide you through the process of buying property in Panama.
 Additionally, the title search should be conducted to ensure the property is properly registered with the local public registry and that any legal liens are properly handled.
 Make sure to get a due diligence review of any contracts and documents associated with the purchase to identify any potential risks.
 Before signing the closing documents, verify that all taxes, fees, and assessments are properly paid and any other conditions associated with the purchase are met.
-Lastly, confirm that the deed to the property is written in the buyer's name and ensure that all necessary details such as a correct street address and owner's name are included in the document," said one in Panama.
+Lastly, confirm that the deed to the property is written in the buyer's name and ensure that all necessary details such as a correct street address and owner's name are included in the document," explained one person living in Panama.

 Are foreigners allowed to own property in Panama?